Skip to content

 Form Section States (Scope-Grouped)

-Since the API uses scope-grouped DTOs ({ anagraphic: {...}, sensitive: {...} }), the frontend renders form sections per scope group.
+Since the API uses scope-grouped DTOs ({ identity: {...}, health: {...} }), the frontend renders form sections per scope group.
 Each section has one of three states:

 State Condition Rendering